fiskaltrust/interface-doc/doc/appendix-me/reference-tables/type-of-receipt-ftreceiptcase.md

 # Type of Receipt: ftReceiptCase

-The `ftReceiptCase` indicates the receipt type and defines how the fiskaltrust.SecurityMechanism should process it following Montenegran law.
+The `ftReceiptCase` indicates the receipt type and defines how the fiskaltrust.SecurityMechanism should process it following Montenegrin law.

 For Montenegro (ME), the country code is `0x4D45`.
 Thus, the value of an unknown `ftReceiptCase` in Montenegro is `0x4D45000000000000`.